Stoats (and the smaller weasels) are best caught in a DOC200 trap: the larger ferrets require a DOC250.

 Stoats are wily customers who prefer catching live animals, so the better you can mimic that, the more likely you are to catch your stoat.
 But they’re suckers for fresh meat.
 Most of all, mix it up.
 If you’re not catching with your current lure, try something else.

-Dried rabbit meat The staple of reserve trapping groups, this easy-to-handle compressed meat (such as the Erayz brand), come in chunks you tear off and leave in your trap.
+Dried rabbit meat - The staple of reserve trapping groups, this easy-to-handle compressed meat (such as the Erayz brand) comes in chunks you tear off and leave in your trap.
 Easy to use but probably not as appealing as fresh meat.

-Fresh meat Fresh dripping meat is better than jerky.
+Fresh meat - Fresh dripping meat is better than jerky.
 If you have a fresh dead rat, stick it in one of your stoat traps.
 They love it.
-But consider how frequently you can revisit the trap.
-Meat will it go off quickly in summer when it is best to use bigger chunks which don’t go off as quickly?
+But consider how frequently you can revisit the trap as meat will go off quickly in summer.
 People have also had good results with venison and rabbit meat.

-Guts Some (admittedly not in suburban settings) advocate smearing the guts of something recently dead all around your DOC200 to really get the stoat salivating.
+Guts/fat - Some (admittedly not in suburban settings) advocate smearing the guts of something recently dead all around your DOC200 to really get the stoat salivating.
+The same can be done with mutton fat which you can see about getting from your local butcher.